fbpx

 Do you need to replace your existing conservatory because of the new rules?

-The new rules, Part F and Part O, took effect in England on 15th June 2022.
 These additional requirements do not apply to work subject to a building notice, full plans application or initial notice submitted before that date provided the work for each building is started before 15 June 2023.

 All building work taking place after this date must comply with the new requirements.